thomasgolian/network-monitoring-labs/zabbix-network-alerting-triggers-actions-smtp/README.md

 ![Agent Status](images/agent-status.jpg)

 We want to check interfaces on the Linux guests, we run 'ifconfig' or 'ip a'(install net-tools if needed).
-We are using NAT so our VMs can get connectivity through the host machine running our VMs.
-We ping 8.8.8.8 to make sure we can get out.
+We are using NAT so our VMs have interconnectivity.
+Ping 8.8.8.8 to make sure we can get out.

 <img src="images/net-tools-ifconfig.jpg" width="650">

-We head back over to Zabbix server VM and now we need to add 2 new hosts (the VMs we're monitoring)
+We head back over to Zabbix server and we need to add 2 new hosts (the machines we're monitoring)

 Config > Hosts > Create Host
 <br>We add the host name, add 'Linux servers' under the Group selection
 <br>Add the IP address of the VM
 <br>Port 10050

-We make sure each monitored host has a unique hostname - Zabbix won't like duplicate host names.
+Make sure each monitored host has a unique hostname - Zabbix won't like duplicate host names.

 ```
 sudo hostnamectl set-hostname ubuntu-host-1